-Heathrow expansion will double cargo capacity
+Heathrow expansion will double the airport’s cargo capacity

 A notable feature of the UK air freight market is the importance of Heathrow and its surrounding freight facilities, with most forwarders having major consolidation centres in the vicinity of the airport.
-Very significant volumes of air freight are trucked to such facilities near Heathrow, processed and then trucked to another airport, either in the UK or in continental Europe.
+Significant volumes of air freight are trucked to such facilities near Heathrow, processed and then trucked to another airport, either in the UK or in continental Europe.

 Increasing the amount of cargo at the airport will not mean doubling the number of vehicles or HGVs on the road.
 Our freight proposals are designed to minimise cargo vehicle trips and reduce the effects of those trips on the local community whilst improving the reliability and ease of use of cargo operations at the airport.